quantumomics/Mu/chemistry/paper.md

 Solder is basically metal wire with a "low" melting point, where low for our purposes means low enough to be melted with a soldering iron.
 For electronics, it is traditionally a mix of tin (Sn<sup>50</sup>) and lead (pb<sup>82</sup>).
 Tin has a lower melting point (231.93 °C) than Lead (327.5 °C), So more tin means a lower melting point.

+Eutectic relating to or denoting a mixture of substances (in fixed proportions) that melts and freezes at a single temperature that is lower than the melting points of the separate constituents or of any other mixture of them.
+Generally, "The eutectic mixture melts at 183°C".

 Eutectic alloys for soldering, composed of tin (Sn), lead (Pb) and sometimes silver (Ag) or gold (Au) — especially Sn<sub>63</sub>Pb<sub>37</sub> alloy formula for electronics.